stride3d/stride/README.md

 1. Install [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe) with the same prerequisites listed above
 2. Add MSBuild's directory to your system's *PATH* (ex: `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\MSBuild\Current\Bin`)
-3. Open a command prompt, point it to a directory and clone Stride to it: `git clone https://github.com/stride3d/stride.git`
+3. Clone the repo with a git UI (recommended) or open a command prompt, point it to a directory and clone Stride to it: `git clone lfs https://github.com/stride3d/stride.git`
 4. Navigate to `/Build` with the command prompt, input `msbuild /t:Restore Stride.sln` then `compile.bat`

 If building failed:
+* Some errors for test projects are normal if you haven't setup the testing evironment, GameStudio will start fine anyway.
 * If you skipped one of the `Prerequisites` thinking that you already have the latest version, update to the latest anyway just to be sure.
 * Visual Studio might have issues properly building if an anterior version is present alongside 2022.
 If you want to keep those version make sure that they are up to date and that you are building Stride through VS 2022.
 * Your system's *PATH* should not contain older versions of MSBuild (ex: `...\Microsoft Visual Studio\2019\BuildTools\MSBuild\Current\Bin` should be removed)